"1st July Celebrations, Moyie, BC"; hose reel race as part of the Dominion Day celebrations

 108 results directly related Exclude narrower terms

-Part of Allan H. DeWolf fonds
+Allan H. DeWolf films

 The series consists of film footage shot by Allan Hatch DeWolf, mainly in the East Kootenay Region of British Columbia.
 Subjects include: construction and operation of B.C.
 Spruce Mills' 14-mile-long Moyie River flume near Lumberton, ca.1925; construction of the Mammoth Mine concentrator at Silverton; a portable McKowan Mill cutting Ponderosa pine in the Kamloops or Nelson Forest District, ca.1934; logging sled (colour); tie-cutting operation with portable mill; trucking, unloading and scaling of logs; Cranbrook Dominion Day parade, 1927; family and friends at play, etc. Also includes the four-reel title A BIG GAME HUNT IN BRITISH COLUMBIA (1926).